-Zinc is an important trace mineral that people need to stay healthy.
-Of the trace minerals, this element is second only to iron in its concentration in the body.
+Zinc is an important trace element that people need to stay healthy.
+Of the trace elements, this element is second only to iron in its concentration in the body.

 Zinc is found in cells throughout the body.
 It is needed for the body's defensive (immune) system to properly work.
 It plays a role in cell division, cell growth, wound healing, and the breakdown of carbohydrates.